GrzeCHu-a11y/hangman-game/README.md

-# Hangamn made in React
+# Hangman made in React

 version: 1.0